eitanyaffe/evo2_gcp/README.md

 ## Query Table Feature

 The system supports an optional **query table** that allows you to specify which genomic regions to analyze for each sequence.
-This is useful when you want to focus the model's analysis on specific coordinate ranges rather than processing entire sequences.
+This reduces file output sizes by restricting logits and embeddings to specified coordinate ranges, while total log-likelihood is still calculated for the entire sequence.

 ### Query Table Format